Yamato-Security/hayabusa/README.md

 ### Threat Hunting and Enterprise-wide DFIR

-Hayabusa currently has over 3250 Sigma rules and around 150 Hayabusa built-in detection rules with more rules being added regularly.
+Hayabusa currently has over 2500 Sigma rules and over 150 Hayabusa built-in detection rules with more rules being added regularly.
 It can be used for enterprise-wide proactive threat hunting as well as DFIR (Digital Forensics and Incident Response) for free with [Velociraptor](https://docs.velociraptor.app/)'s [Hayabusa artifact](https://docs.velociraptor.app/exchange/artifacts/pages/windows.eventlogs.hayabusa/).
 By combining these two open-source tools, you can essentially retroactively reproduce a SIEM when there is no SIEM setup in the environment.
 You can learn about how to do this by watching [Eric Capuano](https://twitter.com/eric_capuano)'s Velociraptor walkthrough [here](https://www.youtube.com/watch?v=Q1IoGX--814).